Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: A Simple Motivating Model

 The platform's goal is to choose a policy that maximizes the total transaction value given that prices form an equilibrium.
 Equilibrium requires that the market must clear: that is, supply must equal demand.
 Note that if the platform charges commissions from each side of the market, maximizing the total transaction value is equivalent to maximizing the platform's revenue.
 For this reason, we will refer to the platform's objective as ``revenue'' or ``total transaction value'' interchangeably.
 If the platform chooses policy $B$, then the total transaction value is $p^{B}_{H}D^{B}_{H}(p^{B}_{H})$ and the equilibrium requirement is $S_{H}(p^{B}_{H})=D^{B}_{H}(p^{B}_{H})$.
 If the platform chooses policy $K$, then the total transaction value is and the equilibrium requirements are For simplicity, we assume that the prices that satisfy the equilibrium requirements are unique.
 That is, $(p^{K}_{L},p^{K}_{H})$ are the unique prices that solve the equations in (\ref{Eq: Sup-de toy}) and $p^{B}_{H}$ is the unique price that solves $D^{B}_{H}(p^{B}_{H})=S_{H}(p^{B}_{H})$.
 In this case, the platform's revenue maximization problem transforms into a \emph{constrained price discrimination problem}.
 Choosing policy $B$ is equivalent to showing the buyers the price-quality pair $(q_{H},p^{B}_{H})$, while choosing policy $K$ is equivalent to showing the buyers the price-quality pairs $(q_{H},p^{K}_{H})$ and $(q_{L},p^{K}_{L})$.
 Hence, each policy is equivalent to a subset of price-quality pairs that we call a {\em menu}, and the platform's goal is to choose the menu with the higher revenue.
+This transformation to a price discrimination problem is useful for capturing different two-sided markets with different assumptions on the behavior of sellers and buyers, and different market arrangements.
+We note that the transformation is not a reduction in the sense that the number of menus that the platform chose from is not smaller than the number of policies.

+In this example, we assume that the demand matches the supply perfectly.
+In general two-sided market models there can be supply and demand imbalances.
+In Section \ref{Subsec:ImbalancesModel1}, we study these imbalances and show that our main results hold for the case where the equilibrium conditions allow supply to be greater than or equal demand.
+On the other hand, when demand is greater than supply, the transformation to a price discrimination problem fails and our techniques do not apply.